danielBingham/peerreview/documentation/testing/README.md

 ## Draft Submission

 - [ ] Run through [Draft Submission](./draft-submission.md)
-- Navigate to the timeline of the draft with neither preprint nor journal submission
-    - [ ] Leave a comment and confirm comment visibility is `authors`
-    - [ ] Leave a review and confirm the review visibility is `authors`
-    - [ ] Upload a version and confirm the version visibility is `authors`
 - Login to a user with out permissions on `Test Closed`.
     - [ ] Submit a draft to `Test Closed`.
 - Login to a user with out permissions on `Test Open`.